intersel/Blapy/README.md

 </section>
 ```

-if the response of "myJsonData.json" is something like that:
+if the response of "myJsonData.json" is an array of json data, something like that:
 ```json
 [
   {"firstname":"Emmanuel"},